 1.6 **NEW” Stockingfield Bridge, Scottish Canals and Sustrans, workshop and exhibitions 07-13 September and website closes for comments 28 September

-This is what faces us now if we wish to walk or cycle along the canal from the city towards Falkirk – a journey under this narrow bridge and then a short , but quite steep climb back on to the tow path.
+If we wish to walk or cycle along the canal from the city towards Falkirk now requires a journey under a narrow bridge and then a short , but quite steep climb back on to the tow path.
 Alasdair, one of our members, has now told us about consultation events that Scottish Canals and Sustrans are holding to ascertain the public’s view about a new bridge: